Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 There is quite some complexity hidden here:

 ### How to visit all objects
 If objects are laid out adjacently in memory, one might visit all objects by walking linearly through memory.
 But given an object in memory, it is not necessarily possible to find the next object in use in memory.
 It might be at the next word boundary or some other boundary.
-But if the next fragment of memory is unused, it may not be formatted as an object and it is impossible (in general) to find the next used object.
-At the price of some overhead this could be solved.
+But if the next fragment of memory is unused, it may not be formatted as an object, and it is impossible (in general) to find the next used object.
+At the price of some overhead, this could be solved.

-But even if, line (2) in the algorithm introduces a problem because it extends the set of '*used*' objects.
+But even if line (2) in the algorithm introduces a problem because it extends the set of '*used*' objects.
 An object which seems unused at the first sequential pass may turn out to be in use after all.
 Multiple passes over the entire memory would lead to too much time overhead.

 Another way to look at the algorithm is as a recursive function.
 But the worse case behavior of such a function is to recurse across all objects in memory (cycles are not a problem because we recurse only on unmarked objects).
-The problem is that the garbage collector is called only when memory is scarce, so there may not be enough stack-memory to implement this recursive function.
+The problem is that the garbage collector is called only when memory is scarce, so there may not be enough stack memory to implement this recursive function.

 **Queues** offer an alternative mechanism:

-* in step one all directly accessible objects are queued
+* in step one, all directly accessible objects are queued
 * repeatedly, an object is dequeued, flagged, and all its unflagged children are queued
 * this is repeated until the queue is empty

 {{<figure `Queue` `/images/TRS/Queue.png` right 60  >}}

-The worse-case behavior of this implementation is also to queue all objects, but that is limited and could be implemented using one additional pointer per node, and no additional time overhead other than garbage collection.
+The worst-case behavior of this implementation is also to queue all objects, but that is limited and could be implemented using one additional pointer per node and no additional time overhead other than garbage collection.
 This approach is used fairly often.

 ### Link Inversion
 Heap traversal when memory is scarce is an area of research by itself.
-Over the years many approaches have been developed.
-One such approach uses link inversion: when one traverses a tree, two pointer keep track of one parent and one child, and the pointer in the parent to the child is inverted to point to the parent's parent (the inverted links form a stack of parents).
-No extra memory is needed and no information is lost.
+Over the years, many approaches have been developed.
+One such approach uses link inversion: when one traverses a tree, two pointers keep track of one parent and one child, and the pointer in the parent to the child is inverted to point to the parent's parent (the inverted links form a stack of parents).
+No extra memory is needed, and no information is lost.
 An index in the parent may be needed to identify which of its child-pointers has been inverted.

 ### Conclusion
-No ultimate conclusion is reached: mark and sweep are somewhat intertwined so a holistic approach must be taken.
+No ultimate conclusion is reached: mark and sweep are somewhat intertwined, so a holistic approach must be taken.
 # Sweep
 Two situations must be distinguished:

 * nodes have equal size
 * nodes have variable size

-If nodes have equal size and if that size is big enough to hold bookkeeping overhead (e.g. a pointer), the world is simple: after the mark phase, all unused nodes are linked in a list to be reused.
-If nodes have equal size but that size too small for linking, a bitmap can be set aside to identify unused nodes.
+If nodes have equal size and if that size is big enough to hold bookkeeping overhead (e.g., a pointer), the world is simple: after the mark phase, all unused nodes are linked in a list to be reused.
+If nodes have equal size, but that size is too small for linking, a bitmap can be set aside to identify unused nodes.

 ## Fragmentation
 If nodes have different sizes, fragmentation lurks: memory consists of many differently sized, used nodes interspersed with unused nodes and other unused fragments.
 There are two challenges: